ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 patch to encode updates.

-At first, an ALTO client requests updates for "my-default-cdnifci", and the ALTO server returns the `control-uri` followed by the full CDNI Advertisement response.
+At first, an ALTO client requests updates for "my-default-cdnifci", and the ALTO server returns the "control-uri" followed by the full CDNI Advertisement response.
 Then when there is a change in the delivery-protocols in that http/1.1 is removed (from \[http/1.1, https/1.1\] to only https/1.1) due to maintenance of the http/1.1 clusters, the ALTO server regenerates the new CDNI Advertisement